 PPE & Respirator Requirements For Safe Abrasive Blasting

-PERSONAL PROTECTIVE EQUIPMENT (PPE) FOR DRY, WET, AND VAPOR ABRASIVE BLASTING
+PERSONAL PROTECTIVE EQUIPMENT (PPE) FOR DRY, WET AND VAPOUR ABRASIVE BLASTING

-While the Occupational Safety and Health Administration (OSHA) sets personal protective equipment (PPE) standards for dry abrasive blasting, there is no broad industry standard covering wet or vapor abrasive blasting.
-Given this gap, many working on wet or vapor abrasive blasting sites don’t completely understand the proper PPE that should be used in these situations.
+While the Occupational Safety and Health Administration (OSHA) sets personal protective equipment (PPE) standards for dry abrasive blasting, there is no broad industry standard covering wet or vapour abrasive blasting.
+Given this gap, many working on wet or vapour abrasive blasting sites don’t completely understand the proper PPE that should be used in these situations.

 Less Dust Does Not Mean Less PPE